kterusaki/slate/source/includes/accounts/_objects.md

 Parameter | Type | Description
 --- | --- | ---
-id | String | UUID, created by the system modifiedDate | Numeric | milliseconds since (UTC) epoch name | String | Account name as it will appear in SalesforceIQ fieldValues | Object | A collection of values for Account Property objects.
-For details about saving account propery data, see [that section](#account-properties).
+id | String | UUID, created by the system modifiedDate | Numeric | When the Account was last edited, measured in milliseconds since (UTC) the epoch name | String | Account name as it will appear in SalesforceIQ fieldValues | Object | A collection of values for Account Property objects.
+For details about saving account property data, reference our in-depth explanation of [account properties](#account-properties).